 WE WERE MADE TO CREATE.
 TO BE CREATIVE.
 TO COMMUNICATE AND EXPRESS ALL THAT IS WITHIN US–ALL THAT IS TRUE, BEAUTIFUL, AND GOOD.

-Pacifica’s vision for the arts is to give students opportunities to voice and express their creativity and talents in the classroom, on stage, and in the community.
-Through these experiences, students learn more about the beauty in God’s creation and the complexities of human life and relationships and about how to make meaningful impacts on our society and culture.
+Through these experiences, students learn about the beauty of God’s creation and the complexities of human life.
+Ultimately, they will be empowered to make a meaningful impact on our society and culture.